gshipley/enterprise_training/EnterpriseManual.md

 	# cp /var/www/openshift/broker/httpd/conf.d/openshift-origin-auth-remote-user-basic.conf.sample /var/www/openshift/broker/httpd/conf.d/openshift-origin-auth-remote-user.conf

 This configuration file specifies that the *AuthUserFile* is located at */etc/openshift/htpasswd*.
-At this point, that file doesn’t exist, so we need to create it and add a user named *demo*.
+At this point, that file doesn't exist, so we need to create it and add a user named *demo*.

 	# htpasswd -c /etc/openshift/htpasswd demo